 Ok I can’t be the only one that does this.
 When I know I really messed up, I have a tendency to go for broke.
 My super power is thinking of the exact wrong thing to say in a sensitive situation and not only saying it, but saying it with the swag of Training Day Denzel.

 This can be a satisfying vice but it is absolutely a vice.
-Going in on your boss after getting fired could cost your your next opportunity.
-Your girl went too far in the argument and you suggest a good barber to shape her mustache.
+Going in on your boss after getting fired could cost you your next opportunity.
+Or maybe you’re upset with your lady so you playfully suggest a good barber to shape her mustache.
 Yes, her face was priceless.
-But it won’t still be funny two weeks later when she’s thirst trapping on Instagram with 110 likes.
+But will it still be funny two weeks later when she’s thirst-trapping on Instagram with 110 likes.
 When did she get so hot?

 Know that Life Isn’t Over

 This is cliché, but I’m finding that the cliché advice is usually the most accurate.
 It’s never as bad as it seems.
 Life goes on.
 Learn from whatever you did and (this is important) DON’T REPEAT YOUR MISTAKES!!!
-If you take the same L in 2017 that you took in 2016 and 15 then bruh…you just bad at life.
-Something is broke and you need to fix it.
+If you take the same L in 2018 that you took in 2017 and 16 then bruh…something is broken.
+Maybe it’s time to fix it.

 I have quite a few irrational fears.
 There’s the one about being so ashy that I ignite my bedsheets and burn to death in my sleep.
 Also the one where a ladybug bite paralyzes me.
 One of my cousins told me that could happen when I was a kid.